Haivision/srt/docs/APISocketOptions.md

 behavior can be changed by [`SRTO_ENFORCEDENCRYPTION`](#SRTO_ENFORCEDENCRYPTION).

-Note that since the introduction of bidirectional support, there's only one initial SEK to encrypt the stream (new keys after refreshing will be updated independently), and there's no distinction between "service party that defines the password" and "client party that is required to set matching password" - both parties are equivalent, and in order to have a working encrypted connection, they have to simply set the same passphrase.
+Note that since the introduction of bidirectional support, there's only one initial encryption key to encrypt the stream (new keys after refreshing will be updated independently), and there's no distinction between "service party that defines the password" and "client party that is required to set matching password" - both parties are equivalent, and in order to have a working encrypted connection, they have to simply set the same passphrase.

 [Return to list](#list-of-options)